-- Satisfactorily complete a prescribed program of study with a cumulative grade point average (CGPA) of at least 2.00. - a.
+- 1. Satisfactorily complete a prescribed program of study with a cumulative grade point average (CGPA) of at least 2.00. - a.
 Students needing grade changes must have them completed prior to mid-term of the spring semester that they have requested to graduate.
-If the grade changes are not complete by this time, they will be removed from the slotted list of graduates in that Spring term.
-Also, students that are not making satisfactory progress at midterm of the spring semester will be denied from the list of students to participate in graduation ceremonies of that spring term. - Complete each class taken to satisfy general education requirements with a grade of "D" or better. - Complete at least 15 academic credits at NICC. - Submit a completed graduation application to the Registrar's Office by census date of the term that the student intends to be conferred. - Return all loaned NICC technology, equipment and library materials. - Pay all financial obligations, including the graduation fee, to the Business Office

-- a.
-This must be paid prior to receiving his/her diploma and/or official transcripts. - Complete graduate survey (exit interview)
+If the grade changes are not complete by this time, they will be removed from the slotted list of graduates in that spring term.
+Also, students that are not making satisfactory progress at midterm of the spring semester will be denied from the list of students to participate in graduation ceremonies of that spring term. - 2.
+Take a minimum of 15 credit hours of course instruction from NICC for a degree, and 6 credit hours for a certificate. - 3.
+Follow the Catalog that was in effect when the student first enrolled.
+A new Catalog will be followed if there has been a break in enrollment, if the student has changed majors, or if the previous program curricula is not available. - 4.
+Submit a completed graduation application to the Registrar's Office by census date of the term that the student intends to be conferred. - 5.
+Meet the additional requirements specified for the degree or certificate (See Catalog section in Programs of Study). - 6.
+Complete each class taken to satisfy program requirements with a grade of "D" or better. - 7.
+Return all loaned NICC technology, equipment and library materials. - 8.
+Pay all financial obligations, including the graduation fee, to the Business Office - a.
+This must be paid prior to receiving his/her diploma and/or official transcripts. - 9.
+Complete graduate survey (exit interview)